JasonShen-SH/mase/docs/labs/practical2_rs1923.md

 ## 1. Explore additional metrics that can serve as quality metrics for the search process.

+Overall, we have explored four additional metrics: Latency, Model size, FLOPs, and Bit-wise operations.

 **Latency**: (Unit: ms, we have multiplied by 1000)

 For each search option, we calculate the latency for each input-batch, then accumulate all latencies to take the average.